One Day in Delhi – Explore the 15 Best Tourist Attractions in Just 24 Hours

 7. Connaught Place (CP)

-Time to refuel!
-Head to Connaught Place, the central business and food hub of Delhi.
-You’ll find a mix of classic and modern restaurants, from Saravana Bhavan (South Indian) to Farzi Café (fusion).
+It’s time to get energized!
+Head to Connaught Place, Delhi’s main business and dining hub.
+You’ll find a mix of classic and modern restaurants, from Sarvana Bhavan (South Indian) to Farzi Café (fusion).

 Afternoon: Art, Architecture & Divinity